Labnann/Minecraft-Colab-Github/README.md

 ```

 Click on run button  for the first two cells sequentially.
 You should see the server running.
-Ouput from the first cell will also tell you the ip address for connection.
+Ouput from the first cell will also tell you the IP address for connection.
 Like this:
 ```
 tcp.ngrok.io:13345
 ```
-Use the ip address to connect to the game.
+Share this IP address to your friends.
+Connect to the game with it.

 Feel free to open an issue if it is hard to understand.
 Contributions are welcome.